I believe the default framework for thinking about happiness in American culture is detrimental. Fulfillment does not come from pleasure.

 Yes, this is hard.
 It’s easier to optimize for the shorter term, but only when your habit is already impatience.

-1) change the habit (and things will get far easier once long term pursuits become your new habit);
+1) change the habit— and things will get far easier once long term pursuits become your new habit, I promise;

 2) be permanently dissatisfied in the pursuit of a distraction that won’t actually fulfill you.

-Unfortunately, I know of almost no one young that’s strengthened themselves in this way.
-Be the rare, valuable person that has.
+Unfortunately, I know of almost no one young that’s strengthened themselves in this way, so be the rare, valuable person that has.

 Do you have comments on or disagreements with this essay?
-I’d love to hear your thoughts.
+Please steelman opposing viewpoints, I’d love to hear your thoughts.